evilbutcher/Quantumult_X/README_EN.md

 1. First, go to https://api.nasa.gov/ to apply for an API, which is passed in seconds.
 2. Fill in the applied API into BoxJs.
-3. you can choose to output Chinese or English.
+3. You can choose to output Chinese or English.
 4. Click on the notification to open the browser image - Save.

 ### [Funboat](https://github.com/evilbutcher/Quantumult_X/blob/master/check_in/funboat/funboat.js)